What’s being voted on?

 The main issues have been how to use new devolved tax and benefit powers, and whether a second independence referendum would be acceptable.

 Labour says it will raise taxes to prevent cuts and fund early years education.
 The SNP says this won’t raise much money and says a second independence referendum could be on the cards in certain circumstances.
 The Tories say they will provide a “strong opposition”.

 The SNP is going to win with a majority.

 What’s less clear is who will come second – Labour, traditionally dominant in Scotland, is fighting for its life and could finish behind the Conservatives.
 Polls on that front are showing different results.

 The Green Party is also expecting to increase its representation, possibly off the back of lent votes from SNP supporters.

 When will we know the result?

-The London Assembly is elected using a system of proportional representation called the “additional member system” – members (AMs) are elected to represent particular part of London; but voters also have a second vote that elects AMs to represent the whole of London.
+The Scottish Parliament elected using a system of proportional representation called the “additional member system” – members (MSPs) are elected to represent constituencies in Scotland; but voters also have a second vote that elects MSPs to represent larger regions.

-The London-wide AMs are added to the result to make sure the final result is proportional to the votes cast, which helps smaller parties who don’t have enough concentrated support to win a constituency.
+The regional MSPs are added to the result to make sure the final result is proportional to the votes cast, which helps smaller parties who don’t have enough concentrated support to win a constituency.

 Join our new commenting forum